zhejilab/PolyaModelsHuman/README.md

 mamba env create -f environment.yml
 ```

-All versions were optimally selected by mamba and pip.
+This will produce a mamba environment named "polya_github" that can run the human_pipeline example shown in the directly subsequent steps of this ReadMe.
+All package versions were optimally selected by mamba and pip.

 **`human_pipeline.py`** runs PolyaID & PolyaStrength on sliding windows across a **user-provided sequence** and saves results.
 It generates per-nucleotide PolyaID predictions, cleavage vectors, and PolyaStrength predictions.
 Additionally, it procudes a full-window summary plot of all predictions.